Unbabel/COMET/README.md

 - `wmt22-comet-da`: **DEFAULT** Reference-based Regression model build on top of XLM-R (large) and trained of Direct Assessments from WMT17 to WMT20.
 - `wmt22-cometkiwi-da`: **Reference-FREE** Regression model build on top of InfoXLM, trained on Direct Assessments from WMT17 to WMT20 + MLQE-PE Data.
-- `eamt22-cometinho-da`: **Lightweight** Reference-based Regression model that was distilled from an ensemble of COMET models similar to `wmt20-comet-da`.
+- `wmt22-seqtag-mqm`: Model that was trained with MQM data to perform sentence-level regression and sequence tagging using MQM supervision.
+This model is 3x slower than default model but it showed better correlations with MQM data.
+Also, this model provides a quality score for each subword (using python: model_output.metadata.subword_score).

-**The default models are new!
-Older versions (`<1.1.3`) used another default model and scores are not comparable!**
+**These models are new and different from the default models from previous versions (`<1.1.3`).**

-The new models are better in terms of correlations with human judgments and output scores between 0 and 1 for better interpretability.
+Also, the scores from the new models are mostly between 0 and 1 which helps interpretability.

 ## Train your own Metric: